-Except for those who are recruited through an assistantship program like those operated by the Spanish government or the British Council, the vast majority of opportunities to teach English in Spain will be gained by searching and interviewing for positions in-person locally on the ground in Spain.
+Except for those who are recruited through an assistantship program like those operated by the Spanish government (Cultural Ambassadors Program) or the British Council, the vast majority of opportunities to teach English in Spain will be gained by searching and interviewing for positions in-person locally on the ground in Spain.
 We highly recommend that you plan on being on the ground in Spain during September–early October and in January.
 Here are some great tips for finding opportunities to teach English in Spain.

 - TEFL certification is # 1.
 The first thing you will need is a professional TEFL certification to be considered for an English teaching job in Spain.
 Don't bother showing up without it, you will have a sad trip home a few weeks later when no school will hire you without it.